ShoYamanishi/AppleNumericalComputing/README.md

 On GPU, if there is an idiom of GPGPU described in CUDA Handbook, it tries to implement the algorithms presented in the book to Metal.
 Some changes have to be made to absorb the differences between CUDA and Metal.
 Otherwise, it tries to make implementations according to the publicly available literature in GPGPU computing.
 In some cases I had to design the algorithms based on common knowledge in GPGPU computing.

-With those implementations and test results on the running time, it provides insight into what type of technology/implementation works best for particular type of problem in a given data size on the particular device (at the time of writing Mac Mini M1 8G BigSur 11.6).
+With those implementations and test results on the running time, it provides insight into what type of technology/implementation works best for particular type of problem in a given data size on the particular devices (at the time of writing Mac Mini M1 8G Monterey 12.3.1 and iPhone Mini 256GB iOS 15.4.1).
 It can also be used as a guideline on how to implement custom numerical solution if there is no existing framework or library, either by combining low-level routines in the libraries, or by writing in C++ with NEON intrinsics.
 For example, if you have to implement a variant of the projected Gauss-Seidel iterative solver, for which there is no direct routine is provided by either LAPACK, BLAS, or GNU Scientific Library, you can use this as a guideline for your own implementation in C++.